kobra-dev/react-firebase-auth-hooks/README.md

 **This documentation is for v3 of React Firebase Hooks which involved a number of breaking changes, including adding support for Firebase v8.0.0 - more details [here](https://github.com/CSFrequency/react-firebase-hooks/releases/tag/v3.0.0).
 For v2 documentation, see [here](https://github.com/CSFrequency/react-firebase-hooks/tree/v2.2.0).**

+## Fork details

+This is a fork to remove all of the hooks except for Auth.
+At Kobra we only use Firebase Auth and use our own backend for everything else.

 ## Installation

 React Firebase Hooks v3 requires **React 16.8.0 or later** and **Firebase v8.0.0 or later**.